Office of Student Rights & Responsibilities Student Conduct Process

 When the Office of Student Rights & Responsibilities receives a report of a possible infraction, the office notifies the student of the alleged misconduct and directs the student to schedule a meeting with the student conduct administrator.
 A student may confer with family members, advisors, or attorneys at any stage in the informal or formal process but attorneys are not permitted to participate in a hearing if the matter proceeds to that phase.
-If a student intends to bring an attorney to any meetings with the Coordinator, the student must provide the attorney's name to OSRR at least three days prior to the meeting.
+If a student intends to bring an attorney to any meetings with the Student Conduct Administrator, the student must provide the attorney's name to OSRR at least five (5) days prior to the meeting.

 At the initial meeting, the student is advised of his or her rights and informed of the evidence supporting the allegation.
 The student is encouraged to respond and participate in an open and honest discussion of the incident.
 Possible resolutions to the incident emphasizing the personal growth and development of the student are outlined and are usually determined at this time.
 In an informal disposition, the student must consent to any imposed sanction.